Guilty994/liguori_domenico_adc_2021/README.md

 * [TomP2P](https://tomp2p.net/) 5.0-Beta8
 * [Docker](https://www.docker.com/)

-For a better overview of all the plugins and libraries used, check out the `pom.xml` file in the project root.
+For a better overview of all the plugins and libraries used, check out the `pom.xml` in the project root.

 <p align="right">(<a href="#top">back to top</a>)</p>